-- If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs. - 6.
-With control knob pressed in, push down and release ignitor button.
+- 8. With control knob pressed in, push down and release ignitor button.
 This will light pilot.
-The pilot is attached to the burner.
+The pilot is attached to the rear of the burner.
 If needed, keep pressing ignitor button until pilot lights.
-Note: If pilot does not stay lit, refer to Troubleshooting. pages 26 though 29.
+Note: If pilot does not stay lit, refer to Troubleshooting, pages 24 though 26.
 Also contact a qualified service technician or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob.

-Note: If pilot goes out, repeat steps 4 through 8.
+To light pilot with match, see Manual Lighting Procedure. - 9.
+Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - Note: If pilot goes out, repeat steps 4 through 9.
 This heater has a safety interlock system.
-Wait one (1) minute before lighting pilot again.
+Wait one (1) minute before lighting pilot again. - 10.
+Be sure the slide switch on the front of the receiver box is in the ON position. - Turn control knob counterclockwise / to the ON position.
+The main burner should light.